 Beadweaving is most often done with small beads called seed beads.
 These beads were named because of their resemblance to seeds.
 Seed beads range in size from very small to large, and even include different shapes such as cubes, bugle beads and drop beads that do not necessarily share the small, round shape of a traditional seed bead.

 Seed bead sizes range from size 15 (very small) to size 6 (very large).
 The size of the bead roughly corresponds to how many of that bead laid side-to-side will fit into one inch.
 Therefore, the larger the number, the smaller the bead.

-Off-loom beadweaving is done by using a needle and thread to stitch tiny beads together.
+Off-loom bead weaving is done by using a needle and thread to stitch tiny beads together.
 There are several different beading stitches that are used to connect the beads.
-Each stitch has its own unique thread path, and creates a different type of beadwork.
-Some common beading stitches include peyote stitch, brick stitch, herringbone stitch (also called Ndebele), right angle weave, netting, spiral rope, daisy chain, chevron stitch, square stitch and dutch spiral, to name a few!
-Many of these stitches have variations which will make either a flat strip of beadwork, a round tube, a spiral or a flat circular shape.
-Off loom beadwork stitches such as brick stitch and peyote (or a version of peyote called gourd stitch) have been used by Native Americans to make jewelry and embellish utensils and other items.
+Each stitch has its own unique thread path and creates a different type of beadwork.
+Some common beading stitches include peyote stitch, brick stitch, herringbone stitch (also called Ndebele), right-angle weave, netting, spiral rope, daisy chain, chevron stitch, square stitch, and dutch spiral, to name a few.
+Many of these stitches have variations that will make either a flat strip of beadwork, a round tube, a spiral or a flat circular shape.
+Off-loom beadwork stitches such as brick stitch and peyote (or a version of peyote called gourd stitch) have been used by Native Americans to make jewelry and embellish utensils and other items.

 A bead loom is a device used to weave beads into a cloth-like beaded fabric.
 It can be used to create strips of flat-beadwork or larger sized beaded panels that can be incorporated into purses or used as artwork.
 In loom beadwork, the beads align in rows and columns.
 Loom beading is faster than off-loom bead stitches but requires some additional steps to set up the loom before you can get started with loom beading.